elcapo/hello_world/README.md

 figure.savefig("images/linear-regression-far-away-from-the-reference.png")
 ```

+When you look at the following chart, pay attention to the **10e9** labels as they indicate that we are now asking the model to give us values that range from -1 to +1 (English) billions.
+That's not bad!

 ![Linear regression far away from the reference](images/linear-regression-far-away-from-the-reference.png)

-When you look at the following chart, pay attention to the **10e9** labels as they indicate that we are now asking the model to give us values that range from -1 to +1 (English) billions.
-That's not bad.

 ## Two Hidden Layers

+### Aproximating a quadratic function

 As we may imagine, the linear regresion model won't help us learning non linear functions.
 This means that our neural network isn't yet able to learn a simple quadratic function like $x^2$.